Zipcoder/TypeScript.Casino/README.md

 * **Description:**
 	* Represents a game which handles some type of player.
 * should implement `Runnable`
-* should be parameterized with a generic type whose upper bound is `PlayerInterface` that enforces the types of players this game can interact with.
+* should be parameterized with a generic type whose upper bound is `PlayerInterface`.
+	* `SomePlayerType` is a subclass of `PlayerInterface`.
+	* This restricts the types of players this game can interact with.
 * `GameInterface` should enforce an aspect of
 	* `TypeOfPlayer[] getPlayers()`
 	* `TypeOfPlayer getPlayer(Long playerId)`